-All Aspects Care Limited is owned and managed on a daily basis by the Registered Manager, Nina Tobin.
+All Aspects Care Limited is owned by Nina Tobin and managed on a daily basis by the Registered Manager, Christie Winters.
 Nina has an extensive background in caring for older people and older people with Dementia, in their own homes.
 Nina also managed a sheltered housing scheme with extra care and a domiciliary care service in Daventry for some years before setting up All Aspects Care Limited

 “I set up this company seven years ago because I saw a lack of really good safe domiciliary care and the aim of this service is to enable people to remain in their own homes with assistance, to promote independence and to help with all aspects of personal care, safety, safe medication management, maintain and regain independence, wellbeing, nutrition, and to support older people with mental health issues such as dementia, anxiety and paranoia we specialise in care for older people with all forms Dementia, our aim is to continue a service that really understands the issues for older people suffering in this way and to be the experts in dealing with issues and finding practical solutions to problems that are faced on a day to day basis and creating a better sense of wellbeing”.